Skip to main content

 Lipids and Cellular Structure

 Every cell in your body is encased by a lipid bilayer, a flexible boundary composed primarily of fats.
 This membrane controls what enters and exits the cell, acting as a gatekeeper for nutrients and waste products.
-The fluidity and integrity of this membrane directly influence the function of embedded within it.
+The fluidity and integrity of this membrane directly influence the function of hormone receptors embedded within it.

 A healthy, pliable cell membrane allows hormones to bind effectively to their receptors, initiating the correct cellular responses.
 Conversely, membranes composed of imbalanced or damaged fats can become rigid, impairing receptor sensitivity and leading to diminished hormonal signaling.